What is Hand Lettering?

-Honestly, I think it’s better to learn calligraphy first, so that you are familiar with how letters are intended to look before learning to sketch them.
+Personally, I think it’s better to learn calligraphy first, so that you are familiar with how letters are intended to look before learning to sketch them.
 Although, hand lettering it is a great way to break into the “letter space” since there is no requirement for special tools, just pencil and paper!
 There’s nothing stopping you from getting started today.

 Many fonts’ letterforms have serifs which are “little feet” and decorative edges on the letters.
 Below is a video detailing how to draw all capital letters from A to Z.